eHarmony/vw-webservice/README.md

 cd vw-webservice
 ```

-Note: for the --recursive option (needed to grab the vowpal wabbit submodule), you will need to be using git 1.6.5 or later.
-Otherwise you can pull the vowpal wabbit submodule in separately.
+Note: for the --recursive option to work (grabs the vowpal wabbit submodule for you), you will need git 1.6.5 or later.
+Otherwise you can pull the vowpal wabbit submodule in separately using ``git submodule``.

 #### Building Vowpal Wabbit